colin2wang/python_finance/README.md

 3. **MACD Strategy**: Useful for identifying changes in market momentum and works well in trending markets.
 4. **Linear Regression Strategy**: Offers potential for capturing complex patterns but requires careful validation to avoid overfitting.
 5. **Polynomial Regression Strategy**: Can capture non-linear relationships in data, making it suitable for more complex market dynamics, but requires careful parameter tuning to prevent overfitting.
+6. **Random Forest Strategy**: Offers robust predictions by combining multiple decision trees, reducing overfitting risk, but requires careful parameter tuning and is computationally more expensive.

 In practice, combining multiple strategies or using different strategies for different market conditions often yields better results than relying on a single approach.
 The project's modular design makes it easy to experiment with different combinations and evaluate their performance through backtesting.